Achieving NIS Directive compliance with Enterprise SIEM

 C.2 Proactive Security Event Discovery

-How the NIS Directive works in the UK
+How CNI regulation works in the UK

 In the UK there is no single competent authority.
 Instead there are a number of separate organisations, mostly existing industry regulators – assisted by the National Cyber Security Centre (NCSC) – such as Ofcom, Ofwat etc. and the Information Commissioner’s Office (ICO) who are responsible for overseeing compliance and defining rules in the various sectors.
 This diversity in the definition of rules, standards and processes makes policing compliance a challenge.